 BACKGROUND IMAGE: Sergey Nivens/stock.adobe.com

-Chatbots can have varying levels of complexity and can be stateless or stateful.
+Chatbots can have varying levels of complexity, being either stateless or stateful.
 A stateless chatbot approaches each conversation as if it was interacting with a new user.
-In contrast, a stateful chatbot is able to review past interactions and frame new responses in context.
-Adding a chatbot to a company's service or sales department requires low or no coding; today, a number of chatbot service providers that allow developers to build conversational user interfaces for third-party business applications.
+In contrast, a stateful chatbot can review past interactions and frame new responses in context.
+Adding a chatbot to a company's service or sales department requires low or no coding.
+Today, a number of chatbot service providers allow developers to build conversational user interfaces for third-party business applications.

 How chatbots work

 Chatbots have come a long way since then.
-They are built on AI technologies, including deep learning, natural language processing and machine learning (ML) algorithms, and require massive amounts of data.
+They are built on artificial intelligence (AI) technologies, including deep learning, natural language processing and machine learning (ML) algorithms, and require massive amounts of data.
 The more an end user interacts with the bot, the better voice recognition becomes at predicting an appropriate response.

 Examples of chatbot uses

 Chatbot use is on the rise, both in the business and consumer markets.
-As chatbots get better, consumers have less to quarrel about in interacting with them.
+As chatbots improve, consumers have less to quarrel about while interacting with them.
 Between advanced technology and a societal transition to more passive, text-based communication, chatbots help fill a niche that phone calls used to fill.

-Chatbots have been used in instant messaging (IM) applications and online interactive games for many years but have recently segued into business-to-consumer (B2C) and business-to-business (B2B) sales and services.
+Chatbots have been used in instant messaging applications and online interactive games for many years, but have recently segued into B2C and B2B sales and services.
 Chatbots can be added to a buddy list or provide a single game player with an entity to interact with while awaiting other "live" players.
 If the bot is sophisticated enough to pass the Turing test, the person may not even know they are interacting with a computer program.

 Why chatbots are important

-The time savings and efficiency derived from AI chatbots conversing and answering reoccurring questions is attractive to companies looking to increase sales or service productivity.
+The timesavings and efficiency derived from AI chatbots conversing and answering reoccurring questions is attractive to companies looking to increase sales or service productivity.

 As consumers continue to move away from traditional forms of communication, chat-based communication methods are expected to rise.
 Chatbot-based virtual assistants are increasingly used to handle simple tasks, freeing human agents to focus on higher-profile service or sales cases.